Contrasting Chicago Atlantic Real Estate Finance (REFI) and Its Competitors

-Chicago Atlantic Real Estate Finance (NASDAQ:REFI – Get Rating) is one of 330 publicly-traded companies in the “Real estate investment trusts” industry, but how does it contrast to its competitors?
-We will compare Chicago Atlantic Real Estate Finance to related businesses based on the strength of its earnings, profitability, institutional ownership, dividends, risk, valuation and analyst recommendations.
+Chicago Atlantic Real Estate Finance (NASDAQ:REFI – Get Rating) is one of 330 publicly-traded companies in the “Real estate investment trusts” industry, but how does it compare to its rivals?
+We will compare Chicago Atlantic Real Estate Finance to related businesses based on the strength of its risk, dividends, earnings, institutional ownership, profitability, valuation and analyst recommendations.

-13.7% of Chicago Atlantic Real Estate Finance shares are owned by institutional investors.
-Comparatively, 67.4% of shares of all “Real estate investment trusts” companies are owned by institutional investors.
-9.0% of Chicago Atlantic Real Estate Finance shares are owned by insiders.
-Comparatively, 7.1% of shares of all “Real estate investment trusts” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-Chicago Atlantic Real Estate Finance pays an annual dividend of $1.88 per share and has a dividend yield of 12.1%.
-Chicago Atlantic Real Estate Finance pays out 94.9% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Real estate investment trusts” companies pay a dividend yield of 4.3% and pay out 128.7% of their earnings in the form of a dividend.
-Chicago Atlantic Real Estate Finance is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This is a summary of current ratings and target prices for Chicago Atlantic Real Estate Finance and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Chicago Atlantic Real Estate Finance and its rivals, as provided by MarketBeat.com.

 |Sell Ratings